List of Abbott Elementary characters: Krystal

 Krystal is the mother of a student who studies at Barbara's class.
 While not a staff member of Abbott, she leads the PTA alongside Tariq and makes frequent appearances at the school.
-When first introduced, Barbara gets judgmental about Krystal for her choice of having cuss words tattooed upon her body & wearing clothing embroidered with cuss words, her application of body piercings and her profession of selling lingerie online, thereby recommending her to a support group for single mothers, to which Krystal reveals that she is already married.
-Krystal prohibits the Abbott Elementary staff from reading out a fairytale book of magic & demands the book in question be banned from the school library due to her Christian beliefs, which put her at conflict with Tariq.
+When first introduced, Barbara gets judgmental about Krystal for her choice of having cuss words tattooed upon her body and wearing clothing embroidered with cuss words, her application of body piercings and her profession of selling lingerie online, thereby recommending her to a support group for single mothers, to which Krystal reveals that she is already married and is deeply conservative.
+Krystal prohibits the Abbott Elementary staff from reading out a fairytale book of magic and demands the book in question be banned from the school library due to her Christian beliefs, placing her at conflict with Tariq.